phansch/mini_rfc_for_cargo_lint_configuration/README.md

 ## Summary

-Rust currently only allows configuring lints on the command line or via crate level attributes.
+Rust currently only allows configuring lint levels on the command line or via crate level attributes.
 This Mini-RFC proposes an additional way to configure lint levels and possibly lint-specific settings in `Cargo.toml`.

 ## Motivation